google/oss-fuzz/README.md

 ## Accepting New Targets

-To be accepted to oss-fuzz, a target must be an open-source project with either a significant user base or it has to be critical to a global IT infrastructure.
+To be accepted to oss-fuzz, the target must be an open-source project with a significant user base and/or be critical to the global IT infrastructure.

 To submit a new target to oss-fuzz:
 - create a pull request and provide the following information: